freifunkMUC/gluon-mesh-vpn-wireguard/README.md

-gluon-mesh-vpn-wireguard
+# gluon-mesh-vpn-wireguard

-You can use this package for connecting with wireguard to the freifunk hood BonnV2.
+You can use this package for connecting with wireguard to the freifunk Königswinter network.

 You should use something like the following in the site.conf:

+...
  mesh_vpn = {
         mtu = 1420,
         wireguard = {